 The upshot of this work?
 Better corporate decisions on resource allocation, investments in intellectual capital, energy security measures, competitive strategies, and more.

-As you might expect, data analytics is giving them a whole new set of tools.
-Speed is the key factor.
-With the right skills, forensic accountants can quickly identify and track down the source of anomalies in a huge ocean of data.
+With the right skills, forensic accountants can quickly identify and track down the source of anomalies in large datasets.
 This is no easy feat when there are so many disparate sources to analyze!

 But it’s not just about the past.
-More and more, these data experts are also involved in their organization’s future—creating risk reduction procedures, finding new ways to deter fraud, advising on the safest investment decisions, etc. This kind of role often requires advanced predictive and prescriptive skills.
+These data experts are also involved in their organization’s future—creating risk reduction procedures, finding new ways to deter fraud, advising on the safest investment decisions, etc. This kind of role typically requires advanced predictive and prescriptive skills.

 CFOs & High-Level Decisions